Introduction to Design Pattern in Java

 5. Facade Pattern

-This is used in helping the client applications to easily interact with the systems.
-The interface can be used by My SQL, Oracle databases to generate different types of logs or reports using HTML, PDF etc. , different interfaces with different databases as per clients needs.
+This is used in helping the client applications to interact with the systems easily.
+My SQL can use the interface, Oracle databases to generate different types of logs or reports using HTML, PDF, etc. Different interfaces with different databases as per clients’ needs.
 It improves client application and usage with good relations with clients.

 6. Bridge Pattern

-It contains both interface and implementation, bridge pattern is used to decouple the interface from implementation by hiding implementation details from clients program.
+It contains both interface and implementation; a bridge pattern is used to decouple the interface from implementation by hiding implementation details from the client’s program.

 7. Decorator Pattern